practicalli-johnny/clojure-webapps-deprecated-archive/postgres/lobo-table-creation.md

 (lobos.core/run)
 ;=> java.lang.Exception: No such global connection currently open: :default-connection, only got [] (NO_SOURCE_FILE:0)

-and you get an error because you didn’t open the connection yet, so, let’s do that:
+and you get an error because you did’t open the connection yet, so, let’s do that:
 1
 2
 3